suchxs/BrokeCraft/README.md

 # BrokeCraft
 > ⚠️ **No Release Yet** - Only demo for presentation is built for now<br>

 A high-performance Minecraft-style voxel engine written in C# + Unity.
-The idea is to combine [Distant Horizons](https://www.curseforge.com/minecraft/mc-mods/distant-horizons) Level Details (Removing Minecraft render distance) and [Cubic Chunks](https://www.curseforge.com/minecraft/mc-mods/opencubicchunks) (Remove build limit of Minecraft) to achieve massive render distances and unlimited world height — without vanilla C# overhead.
+This version also implements [Cubic Chunks](https://www.curseforge.com/minecraft/mc-mods/opencubicchunks) (Remove build limit of Minecraft) to achieve unlimited world build height — without vanilla C# overhead.

 ## How does this work?